Alli Owens

 Alexandra "Alli" Owens (born September 2, 1988) is an American professional stock car racing driver.
-She competed part-time in the NASCAR Xfinity Series, driving the No. 97 Chevrolet Camaro for Obaika Racing.
-She also competed part-time in the ARCA Racing Series for three years (from 2008 to 2010).
+She competes part-time in the ARCA Menards Series, driving the No. 68 Ford for Kimmel Racing, and the No. 93 Chevrolet for Costner Motorsports.
+She previously competed part-time in the NASCAR Xfinity Series, driving the No. 97 Chevrolet Camaro for Obaika Racing, and part-time in the then ARCA Racing Series from 2008 to 2010.

 Racing career

 Owens began racing in BMX bicycles at the age of eight which put her on a path to train for the Olympics, but she switched to racing on four wheels at age twelve.
 Starting out in quarter midgets, she competed in local dirt track races and then raced cars on pavement by age fifteen.

 Owens made her ARCA Re/Max Series debut in 2008, driving a limited schedule in the No. 12 ElectriyingCareers.com Chevrolet for DGM Racing, owned by Mario Gosselin.
-In her twelve races that year, she had a best race finish of 15th place, which she achieved on three separate occasions (Rockingham, Kentucky and Chicago).
+In her twelve races that year, she had a best race finish of 15th place, which she achieved on three occasions (Rockingham, Kentucky and Chicago).

-In 2009, she and her sponsor moved from DGM to D'Hondt Motorsports to run ten races in the No. 19 Toyota.
-Owens had a career best 2nd place starting spot in the season opening Lucas Oil Slick Mist 200 at Daytona, but would finish 40th after an early accident.
-Additionally, she would score her first top ten finish as well career best 6th-place finish at Talladega in April, and would follow that up with another top ten in her next start at Pocono.
+In 2009, Owens and her sponsor moved from DGM to D'Hondt Motorsports to run ten races in the No. 19 Toyota.
+Owens had a career best second place starting spot in the season opening Lucas Oil Slick Mist 200 at Daytona, but would finish 40th after an early accident.
+Additionally, she would score her first top-ten finish as well career best sixth-place finish at Talladega in April, and would follow that up with another top-ten in her next start at Pocono.

 In 2010, Owens would race in nine events with Venturini Motorsports, who she raced with in her last race of the 2009 season in preparation for the following year.
 ElectrifyingCareers.com returned as her sponsor.
-Owens ran 3rd at Daytona in February 2010 for more than half the race before being shuffled out of the draft.
-She would score 1 top ten finish, a 9th place showing at Salem in April.
+Owens ran third at Daytona in February 2010 for more than half the race before being shuffled out of the draft.
+She would score one top-ten finish, a ninth place showing at Salem in April.